 Want to be certain you have mastered and fully understand a concept?
 Teach it to someone else.

-As a teacher myself, I can tell you there have been plenty of concepts I thought I knew really well until I tried explaining it to someone else.
+As a teacher myself, I can tell you there have been plenty of concepts I thought I knew really well until I tried explaining them to someone else.
 You need a thorough understanding yourself before you can help someone else understand it.